microsoft/SLG-Business-Applications/white-papers/Plan-Designer-disclaimer.md

 1. **Plan Designer only assists solution development.**
    It doesn't interact with your organizational data beyond user-entered prompts and has no impact on runtime behavior.

+2. **All prompt data that crosses into the M365 GCC compliance boundary is transient only.**
+   Prompt data is not stored within the M365 GCC compliance boundary.

-2. **All Plan Designer components remain inside Azure Government or Microsoft 365 GCC.**
+3. **All components created by Plan Designer remain inside Azure Government.**
-   Nothing leaves these boundaries.
+   These components - tables, apps, etc.. - will reside inside the solution selected during creation.

-3. **Tenant control is granular.**
+4. **Tenant control is granular.**
    Even after enabling it at the tenant level, admins decide which environments — and therefore which makers — can use Plan Designer.

 ---